yuqian1023/Building-Classification/README.md

    | InceptionV3  | 80.21%	| 80.65% | 78.13%  | 79.37%  |

 Generalization ability of the models

-The models are trained on Santa Monica dataset and tested on a new set of street view images collected from Berkeley and San Jose.
-The Berkeley / San Jose set contains 395 images.
+Note: The models are trained on Santa Monica dataset and tested on 395 street view images collected from Berkeley and San Jose.

    | Model |	avg. acc.	|  Precision |   Recall  | F1 |
    |:-------:|:--------:| --------:| ---------:|---------:|